AlexeyKovynev/TaskHelper/README.md

 # TaskHelper
-Allows to get system processes, group them by name, sort by memory, export to XML and XLSX (with chart), import saved XML to compare processes with current ones
+Allows to get system processes, group them by name, sort by memory, export to XML and XLSX (with chart), import saved XML to compare processes with current ones.

 You can read more about it (and download JAR) in my portfolio: http://javalex.name/task-helper-javafx